kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/11_chapter_X.md

 surface, whose transversal ridges are very slightly marked and dotted with medium-sized boulders mainly composed of granite in various stages of disintegration and rounded at the corners, mingled with blocks and pebbles of limestone.
-The material appears, indeed, to be alluvial deposit ; but the aspect and shape of the whole formation, running so characteristically across the valley. is such as to suggest an ancient frontal moraine of the Baltoro, which now ends five or six miles farther up the valley.
+The material appears, indeed, to be alluvial deposit; but the aspect and shape of the whole formation, running so characteristically across the valley. is such as to suggest an ancient frontal moraine of the Baltoro, which now ends five or six miles farther up the valley.
 Between this terrace, however,